EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

     The fixed and variable OPEX constribubtion for the charge, the level, and the discharge capacities are only included if the corresponding *[storage parameters](@extref EnergyModelsBase lib-pub-nodes-stor_par)* have a field `opex_fixed` and `opex_var`, respectively.
     Otherwise, they are omitted.

-The function `constraints_flow_out` is extended with a new method for hydropower nodes to differentiate whether the node is a pumped hydropower node or not.
-The standard constraints given by

 Batteries require a new method for `constraints_capacity`.
 While the charge and discharge capacities are unaffected by the storage level degradation,